 When travelling with your cat, it is best to bring a towel or blanket to partially cover the carrier and reduce the amount of visual stimuli.
 Taking a cat out of its environment can be really stressful, so allowing them to hide from the outside world can really help with anxiety.
 Adding some bedding from home can make it smell familiar.

 The entire carrier doesn't have to be covered completely, you can still keep the door uncovered so the cat can see out.
 Always allow some sort of ventilation, this is important with warmer climates where pets can overheat.

-Place the bottom half of the carrier in a common area your cat likes to sleep, so it becomes a familiar part of the furniture.
-Lay some comfortable bedding in the carrier.
-Spray some Feliway around the carrier.
+Step 1: Place the bottom half of the carrier in a common area your cat likes to sleep, so it becomes a familiar part of the furniture.
+Lay some comfortable bedding in the carrier and spray some Feliway.

-Once your cat is comfortable with entering the bottom half, time to add the top half.
+Step 3: Once your cat is comfortable with entering the bottom half, time to add the top half.
 Keep the nice comfy bed, and use the Feliway.
 This step can take time for some cats.
 Continue to give treats in the carrier or toys at the back to encourage the cat to walk in.
-Always have the door open for this step, and never force the cat into the carrier.
-The idea is for the cat to walk in willingly.
+Always have the door open for this step, and never force your cat into the carrier.
+The idea is for your cat to walk in willingly.

-You are ready to transport your feline friend!
-Remember the Feliway, carrier cover and plenty of positive reinforcement.
+Step 5: You are ready to transport your feline friend!
+Remember the Feliway, carrier cover and plenty of positive reinforcement!

 When To See The Vet

 If your cat is extremely anxious or aggressive when travelling, talk to your regular veterinarian about your options of prescription medication that may help.
 Gabapentin is sometimes used in healthy cats that are stressed or aggressive at the vet clinic or during travel.
 Fluoxetine, a human anti-depressant or Clomicalm, can be prescribed for cats that suffer from long term anxiety.